-- all other obligations of the Society except those which are expressed to rank equally with or in subordination to syndicate loans; and - the payment of any underwriting liabilities of members (or former members of Lloyd's or the estates of deceased members of Lloyd's) for which the Central Fund or other assets of the Society may at any time, in the discretion of the Council, be applied; - but rank in priority to the distribution of any remaining assets of the Society to members of the Society in their capacity as members of the Society.
+all other obligations of the Society except those which are expressed to rank equally with or in subordination to syndicate loans; and

+- the payment of any underwriting liabilities of members (or former members of Lloyd's or the estates of deceased members of Lloyd's) for which the Central Fund or other assets of the Society may at any time, in the discretion of the Council, be applied; - but rank in priority to the distribution of any remaining assets of the Society to members of the Society in their capacity as members of the Society.

-The Society has no liability to repay any syndicate loan or to pay any interest on an syndicate loan, including any repayment or payment of interest previously promised by the Society, where there is non-compliance with the Society's market wide or central SCR, or where redemption or payment of interest would lead to such non-compliance.
+The Society has no liability to repay any syndicate loan or to pay any interest on a syndicate loan, including any repayment or payment of interest previously promised by the Society, where there is non-compliance with the Society's market wide or central SCR, or where redemption or payment of interest would lead to such non-compliance.
+Subsequent to the balance sheet date, the Society has approved the repayment of the 2019 tranche of syndicate loans.